aerian-studios/modern-js-workshop/week06/readme.md

 programming is... but with a couple of requirements for the "shape" of the functions - I like to think of them as the 3 sponge layers of my coding cake:

-1.  :no_smoking: No side effects: - this is often called "Purity".
+1.  :facepunch: No side effects: - this is often called "Purity".
 2.  :gemini: Always returns the same thing given the same input - opaquely known as "referential transparency"
 3.  :one: Single purpose: - this is just good practice.